 - Iron – on Transfer paper.
 Print your design onto this paper, trim to size, and use your iron to transfer the pattern onto your fabric.
 Follow the manufacturer’s instructions.
 Remember this critical detail: iron-on transfer designs will be a mirror image when you flip them over and iron them on.
 That’s why you should use a reverse view of a printable pattern for this method of transfer.

 - Carbon paper.
 Carbon paper for dressmaking comes in different colors to be used both on dark and light fabrics.
 It is easy to use this method: put the carbon paper (colored side of the transfer paper on the fabric) and then place the design face up over that.
 Use a ballpoint pen to trace each line to transfer to the material.
 You may have to go over the lines more than once.

 - The method works well on both light and dark fabrics

 - Not expensive, as you can use a carbon paper or transfer pen many times

-- Some heat transfer pens are permanent and won’t wash away, so you need to be extra careful to cover all the transferred lines with embroidery.
+- Some heat transfer pens are permanent and won’t wash away.
+Hence, you need to be extra careful to cover all the transferred lines with embroidery.

 Using a stabilizer for pattern transfer

-In cases when Transferring and Tracing does not work well (dark fabric with texture, embroidery on clothes, or very detailed pattern that is hard to trace or transfer), you can use a stabilizer.
+Sometimes, nor Transferring nor the Tracing method works well.
+For example, think of dark fabric with texture, embroidery on clothes, or a very detailed pattern that is hard to trace or transfer.
+In this case, you can use a stabilizer.